toyray/go_moduledata_parser/README.md

 * Assumes that only one moduledata struct in use, Go binaries can contain more than one
 * Assumes that there is only one text section
 * Assumes that architecture is little-endian
-* Assumes that binary is built with later Go versions (currently 1.15), moduledata struct is not the same for binaries built with earlier versions
+* Assumes that binary is built with Go version 1.16, moduledata struct is not the same for binaries built with earlier versions.
+Will likely break for 1.18+ as well.
-* Only tested on Windows and Linux (both x86/x64) generated from a single Go source file ...
+* Currently only tested on Linux x64) generated from a single Go source file ...
+Earlier branches work for Windows and Linux (x86 and x64), YMMV!
 * Code is not very Pythonic.:sweat_smile: